ClickHouse/ClickHouse/docs/en/query_language/functions/bitmap_functions.md

 **Returned values**

-Return subset of the values in set which greater or equal than `range_start` and less than `range_end`.
+Returns subset of the values in set which greater or equal than `range_start` and less than `range_end`.

 Type: `Bitmap`.